Jarred Farlow: Playing career

-Farlow started playing for the Balmain Ryde-Eastwood Tigers, a feeder club for Wests Tigers, in the New South Wales Cup in 2006.
+Farlow started playing for the Balmain Ryde-Eastwood Tigers, a feeder club for Wests Tigers, in the NSW Cup in 2006.

 In July 2010, Farlow played for the New South Wales Residents against the Queensland Residents.

-In September 2010, Farlow was named captain and at lock in the 2010 New South Wales Cup Team of the Year.
+In September 2010, Farlow was named captain and at lock in the 2010 NSW Cup Team of the Year.
 The following year, he joined the Cronulla-Sutherland Sharks mid-season but returned to the Tigers in 2012.

 In Round 13 of the 2013 NRL season, Farlow made his NRL debut for the Wests Tigers against the Penrith Panthers.

-On 22 September 2013, Farlow was named as the 18th-man reserve in the 2013 New South Wales Cup Team of the Year.
+On 22 September 2013, Farlow was named as the 18th-man reserve in the 2013 NSW Cup Team of the Year.
 He was also won the Wests Tigers' New South Wales Cup Players' Player award.

 On 16 September 2014, Farlow signed a 1-year contract with the Lézignan Sangliers of the Elite One Championship starting in 2015, where he was an inaugural member of the Cathare Knights representative team, selected at lock.
 In 2015, he was a member of the successful Lézignan Sangliers team that were champions of the Coupe de France Lord Derby He returned to Wests Tigers midway through the 2015 season on a second-tier contract.